Effective nutritional and

 program, carbohydrate intake is limited and the importance of eating

-complete protein and fresh vegetables, high in antioxidants, on a regular
+complete protein and fresh vegetables on a regular basis is emphasised.

 Participants were expected to make and drink raw vegetable juices at